They say the best way to eat local is to eat right from your backyard.

 A hoop house structure was installed on the northeast corner of the Graceland University Lamoni campus (right by the community bike trail) in May 2013.
 Hoop houses, also commonly referred to as high tunnels, are covered, passive, solar-heated structures designed to extend the growing season and intensify production of crops.
 They provide a protected environment, which helps produce higher-quality produce at higher yields.
 Graceland’s own hoop house project was made possible by a donation from alumnus Steve Upson and the Noble Foundation, for which he works.

 The primary outlets for the produce grown in the hoop house are the members of our Community Supported Agriculture (CSA), campus dining service and Lamoni food pantry.
 This year’s harvest consisted mostly of heirloom tomatoes, bell peppers, cucumbers, rosemary, thyme, cilantro and basil.
 While the hoop house cannot rightfully offer organically certified produce, it is a chemical-free operation.

 The location of the 20' x 80' structure was carefully chosen to ensure that the vegetables in the hoop house garden will grow under ideal conditions by receiving optimum sun exposure and enough ventilation from the open-air flow.

 Hoop houses require close monitoring, especially for climate control.
 Extremely high temperature levels can be harmful to the crops, but this can be easily avoided by opening the sides of the hoop house throughout the day.
-Other required tasks to maintain a well-managed and thriving hoop house include pruning, trellising, pest control, etc. A properly managed hoop house operation will create a variety of hands-on work opportunities for Graceland students and any volunteers willing to help.
+Other required tasks to maintain a well-managed and thriving hoop house include pruning, trellising, pest control, etc. A properly managed hoop house operation creates a variety of hands-on work opportunities for Graceland students and volunteers willing to help.